 - As soon as you notice pain, use ice or cold packs for 10 to 15 minutes at a time, several times a day.
 Always put a thin cloth between the ice and your skin.
 Keep using ice as long as it relieves pain.
 Or use a warm, moist cloth or take hot baths if they feel good.
 Do what works for you.

+- Take over-the-counter pain relievers such as ibuprofen or naproxen (NSAIDs) or acetaminophen if you need them.
 Or try an NSAID cream that you rub over the sore area.
 Be safe with medicines.
 Read and follow all instructions on the label.

 - Wear a counterforce brace when you need to grasp or twist something.
 This is a strap around your forearm worn around your forearm just below the elbow.
 It may ease the pressure on the tendon and spread force throughout your arm.